 The BLM and local cops want more resources to handle a large population.

-BLM says their demands would cost $10 million, and lead to “substantial” increases in ticket prices – which are already more than substantial for an event where the punters have to bring all the entertainment and facilities themselves.
+BMorg says the BLM’s demands would cost $10 million, and lead to “substantial” increases in ticket prices – which are already more than substantial for an event where the punters have to bring all the entertainment and facilities themselves.

 The 10-year Permit for the event is at stake.
 This is needed for the largest event on Federal land to continue.